 There are other advanced development of tertiary and specialty Army Hospital such as Army Command and NAOWA Hospital which offers state of the art, ultra-modern advanced medical and surgical cares.

 The armed forces medical services in the three services , Army , Navy and Air force had response to the current Covid -19 pandemic by upgrading ICU facilities and been actively in the front in all of the preventive and therapeutic measures to reduce the impact of the diseases in Nigeria.

 Commander of Nigerian Army Medical Corps

-Commander of Nigerian Airforce Medical Corps
+Chief of Medical Services: Nigerian Airforce Medical Corps